Skip to main content

 LiDAR technology from Hitachi brings real-time, granular 3D insights into smart spaces, machinery and behavior.
 It enhances operations, customer experience and safety without capturing personally identifiable information.

 Hitachi builds much of the software and analytics tools that are incorporated into our LiDAR solutions.
 We also supply the necessary infrastructure components, such as optimized storage and compute infrastructure.
-Our experts not only develop the video analytics algorithms, they also have a deep understanding of manufacturing industry processes and pain points.
+Our experts not only develop the video analytics algorithms, they also have a deep understanding of smart manufacturing industry processes and pain points.
 This variety of capabilities makes us unique in the marketplace.

 At Hitachi, we believe that when your factory is running at its best, you’re contributing to the wellbeing of your customers and employees as well as improving your company’s energy use by reducing your carbon footprint — making life better for everyone on the planet.
 In fact, LiDAR capabilities and benefits directly align with Hitachi’s mission of powering good in the world.